New facial recognition app promises to solve crimes, but critics say it means end of privacy

 “What we’re doing is different,” Ton-That said.
 “We’re doing a tool for law enforcement and government to help solve crimes in the public interest.”

 The 31-year-old founder told Fox News that his database only collects photos that have been posted on the Internet.
-But he acknowledged the database includes photos that were posted and later deleted — even if the photo is from a social media profile that was changed to private.
+But he acknowledged that includes photos posted and later deleted — even if the photo is from a social media profile that was changed to private.
 If it was posted publicly at all, it could be in his database.

-Clearview AI was first discovered through a New York Times investigation that included sources from police departments nationwide praising the application’s effectiveness by identifying suspects from surveillance images and otherwise.
+Clearview AI was first discovered through a New York Times investigation that included sources from police departments nationwide praising the application’s effectiveness identifying suspects from surveillance images and otherwise.

 “This technology is merely used to generate a lead for detectives investigating a case,” said Howard Ludwig, a spokesman for the Chicago Police Department.